seanpringle/goomwwm/goomwwm.md

 	goomwwm -cli -quit

 -restart
 :	Restart a running goomwwm instance in place (without restarting X).
-Useful for reloading .goomwwmrc or upgrading to a new version.
+Useful for reloading config file or upgrading to a new version.

 	goomwwm -cli -restart